A Look at the Feminine in All of Us, The Genesis of a Wound

 Warmly,

-PS: Join the Waitlist: Overcoming the Mother Wound, A Transformative Journey of Healing and Empowerment - a new book by Mari Grande - will be available for order soon!
-Get on the waitlist here: https://www.creativehealingintegration.com/book-overcoming-the-mother-wound and be the first to order!
+PS: Overcoming the Mother Wound, A Transformative Journey of Healing and Empowerment - a new book by Mari Grande - is available now!
+Order here.

 0 comments